One common insurance plan that Singaporeans have is the endowment savings plan.

 Most people see investments as a means of escape.
 And it can be… just that you take on the risk.

-Most types of investments will require some form of resource on your end.
+Most types of investments will require some resource on your end.

-You'll need to dedicate time, forgoing personal and family time to monitor investments...
+You’ll need to dedicate time, monitor investments, etc.

 With no guarantees that it’ll all work out.

-So, you may as well put your excess cash into something that can provide decent returns while retaining capital.
+So, you may as well put your excess cash into something more passive, and focus on what you do best.

 If you’re a business owner, your money is best spent reinvested into your business (unless you’re happy and want to fortify your assets).